 When is the Catalina ride?
-We hold it every year in the fall or spring.
+We hold it every year in the fall.

 Can anyone attend the Catalina ride?
 No, The Catalina ride is for adult horsewomen, 21 and over.
 Also, in order to attend, a new rider must be sponsored by an existing member.